Numerical Integration: Trapezoidal Rule

 Leaving this result for now and getting back to the trapezoidal rule, we can write using its Taylor series expansion as follows.

-If the Taylor series expansions for and are written as,
+If the Taylor series expansions for and

 therefore,